-I have been asked several times in the last few months what Agave was, what you use it for, how does it taste and most of all: is it safe for diabetics?
+What is agave?
+I have been asked about agave nectar several times in the last few months.
+This post will answer the questions, what is agave, what do you use agave for, what does agave taste like, and most of all, is agave safe for diabetics?

 The brand I have been using the most is Agave in the Raw .
 This product is 100% organic, delicious and naturally occurring.
 It comes from the Blue Agave plant that is native to Mexico.